Fata Morgana (mirage): Observing a Fata Morgana

-A Fata Morgana is most commonly seen in polar regions, where it may be known as an iceblink, especially over large sheets of ice that have a uniform low temperature.
+A Fata Morgana is commonly seen in polar regions, where it may be known as an iceblink, especially over large sheets of ice that have a uniform low temperature.
 It may, however, be observed in almost any area.
-In polar regions the Fata Morgana phenomenon is observed on relatively cold days.
-In deserts, over oceans, and over lakes, a Fata Morgana may be observed on hot days.
+In polar regions the Fata Morgana phenomenon is observed on relatively hot days.
+In Antarctica, over oceans, and over lakes, a Fata Morgana may be observed on cold days or can be seen in mist and fog.

 To generate the Fata Morgana phenomenon, the thermal inversion has to be strong enough that the curvature of the light rays within the inversion layer is stronger than the curvature of the Earth.
 Under these conditions, the rays bend and create arcs.
 An observer needs to be within or below an atmospheric duct in order to be able to see a Fata Morgana.
 Fata Morgana may be observed from any altitude within the Earth's atmosphere, from sea level up to mountaintops, and even including the view from airplanes.